-Pentagon Will Build 2 More Temporary Camps To House Migrants, Mattis Says
+Pentagon To House Migrants At 2 Military Bases In Texas

-The Pentagon will build tent camps at two U.S. military bases to house people who cross the southern border illegally, Defense Secretary James Mattis said Monday.
-The expanded role in immigration enforcement is part of the armed services' logistics and support mission, he noted.
+The Pentagon will build tent camps at two U.S. military bases to house people who cross the southern border illegally, Defense Secretary Jim Mattis said Monday.

 The defense chief did not give details about the locations of the bases that would contain the camps.
+However, NPR's Tom Bowman reports that the two military bases are in Texas.

+Migrant families will be housed at Fort Bliss, an Army base outside El Paso, according to Bowman.
+Unaccompanied migrant children will be housed at Goodfellow Air Force Base, outside San Angelo.
+The Pentagon has been told to prepare for up to 20,000 unaccompanied minors, though it's unclear whether all will be housed at Goodfellow or more bases will be called upon.

+Mattis said the expanded role in immigration enforcement is part of the armed services' logistics and support mission, Mattis noted.
 As for how the process began, he said other government agencies had asked the Pentagon for help in housing detained migrants.

 The news comes one week after President Trump said, "The United States will not be a migrant camp, and it will not be a refugee holding facility."
 He added, "Not on my watch."